alancapellao/form/README.md

 A registration form is an essential tool used by organizations to collect information from individuals.

-The back-end was developed with PHP and MySQL.
+Developed with PHP and MySQL.

-On the front-end I used HTML and CSS and jQuery for the mask.

 <h3> index.php </h3>